SparkFun assumes the following responsibilities:

 Do Not Track is a standard for telling sites that you don’t want to be tracked.
 It’s aimed at sites you don’t visit directly, like advertisers and social media platforms.

 SparkFun supports the Do Not Track standard.
-While third party plugins with access to visitor browsing data are extremely limited on sparkfun.com all are disabled for visitors passing a Do Not Track HTTP header.
+While third party plugins with access to visitor browsing data are limited on sparkfun.com, all are disabled for visitors passing a Do Not Track HTTP header.
 This includes third party tools for analytics, live chat, and web optimization (described below).

 We use GMail, and mail sent to or from sparkfun.com addresses generally passes through Google’s servers.

-Promotional and informative mail sent to mailing lists, such as the newsletter, is sent using MailChimp (see “Third Party Services” below).
-Users can opt into and out of these lists using tools on sparkfun.com or MailChimp.
+Promotional and informative mail sent to mailing lists, such as the newsletter, is sent using HubSpot.
 Automated mail sent from a triggering event, like a back-in-stock notification, is sent from sparkfun.com directly.
 All users with accounts can manage all subscriptions via the Email tab in Account Settings.
+All users can opt out of these lists by clicking Unsubcribe in the emails.

 We offer shipping through third parties: FedEx, UPS, and the United States Postal Service (via a service called Endicia).
 We pass delivery addresses, phone numbers, and invoices to these companies to the extent required for quoting shipping prices and successful delivery of orders.